JuliaGrandury/phoenix-app-pern/README.md

    npm i
    ```
 3. Create your own postgreSQL database and tables with the commands in db.sql.
-4. Create a .env file in your server folder with the following variables.
+4. Create a .env file in your server folder with the following variables:
   ```
   PORT = 5000
   NODE_ENV = development